search icon

 Why?
 Because your personal statement is a personal essay that sells you to universities for acceptance.
 Not an autobiography for you to inspire somebody like self-help books often do.

-Mentioning how you failed Statistics or regret not trying out for the football team doesn’t accomplish very much when convincing the admissions committee that you’re potential student material.
+Mentioning how you failed your statistics class or regret not trying out for the football team doesn’t accomplish very much when convincing the admissions committee that you’re potential student material.

-Keep this progression in your mind: failure, skill development, then tie it back to your course.
-This narration structure demonstrates your grit and determination to try harder.
+Keep this progression in your mind: failure, skill development, tie it back to your course.
+This narrative structure demonstrates your grit and determination to try harder.

 Sentences That Lead Nowhere

 If so, how is that invention relevant in the 21st century?
 Then, if given the opportunity, what improvements would you make to enhance its usefulness in society?
-Perhaps this is the perfect opportunity for you to discuss technology ideas you have in mind.
+Perhaps this is the perfect opportunity for you to discuss your ideas for developing new technologies.
 You may want to pursue it if the universities accept you.

 From the universities’ point of view, they’ll be thrilled to accept a student who plans to invent a potentially groundbreaking tech.
 Do you see where this is going?